Mostafa-Atallah2020/QOSF-Mentorship-/README.md

-We implement a simple quantum gate simulator for single qubit and single control gates using python from scratch.
-The big indian convention is used.
+We implement a simple quantum gate simulator for single-qubit and single control gates using python from scratch.
+The big Indian convention is being used.
+Then we use the simulator to implementing some simple quantum circuits and finding the optimal parameters of a variational quantum circuit.